XillaTech/Xilla-Core/README.md

 <br><br>
 # Some upcoming experimental features
 - [Experimental] Server/client socket connection.
 This allows for a controller/server structure.
+- [Experimental / Upcoming] Custom scripting system allowing people to modify the core or code plugins.
 - [Upcoming] Decentralized server setup with object management and computing.
 - [Upcoming] Logs being stored to files